As part of my public health campaign, I’m going to use this blog post to feature photos of Northfielders bicycling around town without helmets. Why?

 - the promotion of the wearing of helmets significantly discourages people from using their bikes for around-town bicycling

-- the fewer the number of people bicycling on a given street or in a concentrated geographic area, the more bike-car accident rates rise
+- the fewer the number of people bicycling on a given street or in a concentrated geographic area, the more bike-car accident rates rise.
+Just because the defendant had a duty to operate his or her vehicle in a certain manner, and it is shown that the defendant breached that duty, the Car Accident Lawyer Hollywood Florida will not assume those circumstances caused the plaintiff’s injuries.

 In short, riding a bike around town without a helmet is a relatively safe activity.
 And society benefits (health, transportation, environmental, economic, etc.) the more that people do it.